uptake/pkgnet/CONTRIBUTING.md

 We use [roxygen2](https://github.com/klutometis/roxygen) to auto-generate our dependency lists in the package's `NAMESPACE` file.
 If you use a function from any package other than this package and `base`, you need to add `#' @importFrom package_name function_name` in the roxygen documentation of the function you are adding this call to.

-All function non-base funciton calls should be namespaced with `::`.
+All function non-base function calls should be namespaced with `::`.
 For example:

 ```{r}
 #' @importFrom data.table data.table